indutny/bud/README.md

     // Time between retries
     "retry_interval": 250,

-    // How long backend should not be responding until considered to be dead -- milli seconds "death_timeout": 1000,
+    // How long backend should not be responding until considered to be dead -- ms "death_timeout": 1000,

-    // Timeout in milli seconds after which it should be revived "revive_interval": 2500
+    // Timeout in ms after which it should be revived "revive_interval": 2500
   },